seek-oss/crackle/README.md

 - `.css.ts` files (and files importing them) will be placed in `dist/styles/<same-path-as-in-src>`
 - files with side-effects (matching the globs defined in `"sideEffects"`) will be placed in `dist/side-effects/<same-path-as-in-src>`
-- if an entry has side-effects the `"sideEffects"` key will be updated so it also matches the output path in `dist`.
+- if an entry has side-effects, the `"sideEffects"` key will be updated to match the output path in `dist`

 ## ESM reconciliation